In defense of Republicans

 "Demonize people with dark skin?"
 Really?
 Well, I'll grant that Trump has done a bit of that, though he and his supporters would never admit it.

 "Make choices for women?"
 Why the euphemisms, Peter?
-Why not come out and say that the Republican party opposes allowing women to take the lives of their unborn children for any reason, even on a whim, while hiding behind dishonest rhetoric about "controlling their own bodies" as a code for destroying somebody else's, conceived and abiding in that body in all but a tiny percentage of cases by virtue of their own voluntary participation in the act that put them there?
+Why not come out and say that the Republican party opposes allowing women to take the lives of their unborn children for any reason, even on a whim, while hiding behind dishonest rhetoric about "controlling their own bodies" as a code for destroying somebody else's, conceived and abiding in that body in all but a tiny percentage of cases by virtue of (the) voluntary participation (of the owner of that body) in the act that put them there?

 Ever since Roe v.
 Wade... polls have shown that a majority of the American people support Roe.
 We hear that pointed out quite often in an attempt to make the pro-life cause look "extreme."
 But most of the American people aren't lawyers and aren't familiar with precisely what it is that Roe says.
 Most take "Roe v.
 Wade" as simply an alternative way of saying "legal abortion."
 But are you aware, Peter, that every year since Roe was handed down, Gallup has done a poll on the precise attitudes of the American people on abortion, and that in all but two those who say that abortion should be illegal in some, most, or all cases have been a majority?